Jill R. Haizlip – President

 Mr. Hinz has 20 years of field-based experience with structural geology and geothermal projects located throughout North America, East Africa, Turkey, Asia, and the Caribbean.
 Mr. Hinz joins the Geologica Team after more than 10 years as a Research Associate at University of Nevada, Reno and the Great Basin Center for Geothermal Energy.
 His past industry experiences have included broad regional assessments and evaluations of individual resources, including both volcano-hosted and fault-hosted resources.
 He specializes in detailed geologic mapping and stress calculations for the purpose of characterizing fracture permeability, refining conceptual models, and well targeting.
 Mr. Hinz has completed projects in a variety of environments and geologic settings including volcanic arcs, rifts, and along continental strike-slip fault zones.
 He has published extensively on geologic and geothermal topics, frequently leads field trips for professional organizations and assists with geothermal training workshops.

-Mr. Matson has been with Geologica Geothermal Group since September 2018 and has been working in the geoscience field for the past six years.
-With his background in geology, geophysics, and mathematics, Mr. Matson specializes in support for geothermal exploration and resource assessment projects including developing site conceptual models, geophysical data processing and analysis, and computer-based mapping.
-He utilizes such software as ArcGIS, Rockworks, Geotools, and Python.
-Additionally, Mr. Matson has field experience in potential field (gravity and magnetics) mapping, magnetotellurics, geologic mapping, and sampling
+Gabriel Matson has been with Geologica Geothermal Group since September 2018 and has been working in the geoscience field for the past seven years.
+With his background in geology, geophysics, and mathematics, Mr. Matson specializes in support for geothermal exploration and resource assessment projects including developing site conceptual models, geophysical data processing and analysis, well testing and analysis, and computer-based mapping.
+Additionally, Mr. Matson has field experience in potential field (gravity and magnetics) mapping, magnetotellurics, geologic mapping, and sampling.

 Mr. Turk has over seven years of experience as a geologist working in the geothermal and energy industries throughout the country.
 Mr. Turk holds a Bachelor’s Degree in Geology from the University of Pittsburgh and joins the Geologica Team after receiving a Post Graduate Certificate from the University of Auckland in Geothermal Energy Technology.
 During his post graduate studies, he received a First in Course Award for his Geothermal Project paper.
 He has experience in well targeting, field mapping, conceptual modeling, resource capacity estimation, wellsite geology, site management, well testing, geophysical surveying, GIS mapping, fluid sampling, and geochemical evaluations.
 He has published in geothermal conferences and taught wellsite personnel geothermal topics.